Designed in 1974, it is a tool that can communicate patients’ level of awareness of acute or traumatic brain injury.

-It is also difficult to obtain accurate scores when patients are intubated.
-Recent research has refuted that intubation causes significantly different survival rates with the verbal score of r = 0.90 and the total score of r = 0.97.
+It is also challenging to obtain accurate scores when patients are intubated.
+Recent research has refuted that intubation causes significantly different survival rates, with the verbal score of r = 0.90 and the total score of r = 0.97.

 The motor score is consistently the most predictive component of the Glasgow coma scale.

-Given the best current available evidence, the Glasgow coma scale has a low sensitivity (56.1%) and a high specificity (82.2%).
-Therefore, there are very few false positives that predict a low survival rate in healthy individuals.
+Given the best currently available evidence, the Glasgow coma scale has a low sensitivity (56.1%) and a high specificity (82.2%).
+Therefore, significantly few false positives predict a low survival rate in healthy individuals.

 It is argued that the Glasgow coma scale does not accurately score patients who are intubated and does not evaluate brain stem reflexes, which may explain their low predictive capacity.

-A Glasgow comma scale administered at 24 hours after injury has a odds ratio of 0.4 to predict in-hospital mortality.
-When administered at 72 hours after the injury, the odds ratio improves to 0.59 to predict in-hospital mortality.
+A Glasgow comma scale administered 24 hours after the injury has an odds ratio of 0.4 to predict in-hospital mortality.
+When administered 72 hours after the injury, the odds ratio improves to 0.59 to predict in-hospital mortality.

-Evidence suggests that the Glasgow coma scale has 71% accuracy in predicting functional independence after injury.
+Evidence suggests that the Glasgow coma scale has 71% accuracy in predicting functional independence after an injury.